defrex/django-paypal-cart/README.md

 ### Instant Payment Notification
 PayPal calls it IPN.
-This is basically PayPal's way of letting you know when a payment has gone through. django-paypal-cart conviniently provides a signal for you to attach to in order to handle this.
+This is basically PayPal's way of letting you know when a payment has gone through. django-paypal-cart conveniently provides a signal for you to attach to in order to handle this.
     from cart.signals import pp_ipn
     def ipn_handler(sender, **kwargs):